 By Sarah Young

-The gold-medal game was trumped by the bronze match for drama and excitement.
-A repeat of the outcome of the third-place game in Beijing, it was an intense physical clash in which emotions ran high.
+LONDON (Reuters) - Serbia won the bronze medal in Olympic men's water polo on Sunday, beating Montenegro 12-11 in a repeat of the outcome of the third-place match in Beijing after an intense physical clash in which emotions ran high.

-"This bronze medal is more shiny for us than if we had got into the final and lost against an opponent," Serbia's Filip Filipovic said.
+"This bronze medal is more shiny for us than if had got into the final and lost against an opponent," said Filipovic.

 (c) Copyright Thomson Reuters 2012.
 Check for restrictions at: http://about.reuters.com/fulllegal.asp